camunda/camunda-docs-manual/content/user-guide/process-engine/templating.md

 ## Install a Template Engine for a Shared Process Engine

 When using a shared process engine, the template engine must be added to the shared process engine classpath.
-The procedure for achieving this depends on the application server.
+The procedure for this depends on the application server.
 In Apache Tomcat, the libraries have to be added to the shared `lib/` folder.

 {{< note title="" class="info" >}}